chimera-linux/chimera-linux.github.io/_docs/configuration/seat.md

 done by `elogind`.

 In Chimera, `elogind` has this functionality disabled.
-Instead, it is created and tracked by the `dinit-userservd` user service system.
+Instead, it is created and tracked by the `turnstile` session tracking system.
-That means whichever solution you use for seat management, you will always have your runtime directory managed by `dinit-userservd`.
+That means whichever solution you use for seat management, you will always have your runtime directory managed by `turnstile`.

 The main reason for this is that when using the "linger" option with user services, the directory needs to remain there as long as the